minshi123/gitlab/doc/user/group/saml_sso/scim_setup.md

 ### Message: "SAML authentication failed: Email has already been taken"

-It is expected for the app's logs to show this error for any existing user until they sign in for the first time.
-GitLab will not allow multiple accounts to have the same email address.
+This message may be caused by the following:

+- Existing users have not yet signed into the new app.
+- Multiple accounts share the same email address.

 ### How do I diagnose why a user is unable to sign in